We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 No matter how hard you try, sometimes it just doesn't work.

-Hey Rush, what about the polo golf shirts for Gitmo?
+Hey, Rush, what about the polo golf shirts for Gitmo?

-I guess we could do that, but you're gonna you're gonna run up the price point here for I'll look into it.
+I guess we could do that, but you're going to run up the price point here, Fabio.

-You ask for it, we'll see if we can find it.
+We'll see if we can find it.

-He's ordered a bunch of shirts, he's gonna wear one to work.
+He's ordered a bunch of shirts.

 So the prisoners, so the prisoners see it.

-At any rate, uh back to back to Senator Durbin.
+At any rate, back to Senator Durbin.

 I will, if he will take this tour, I will pay for it.